dotnet/dotnet-docker/samples/run-tests-in-sdk-container.md

 Test run for /app/tests/bin/Debug/net7.0/tests.dll (.NETCoreApp,Version=v7.0)
 Microsoft (R) Test Execution Command Line Tool Version 16.8.0 Copyright (c) Microsoft Corporation.
 All rights reserved.
 Starting test execution, please wait...
 A total of 1 test files matched the specified pattern.

 Passed!  - Failed:     0, Passed:     2, Skipped:     0, Total:     2, Duration: 2 ms - /app/tests/bin/Debug/net7.0/tests.dll (net7.0)
  ```

-In this example, the tests (and any other required code) are [volume mounted](https://docs.docker.com/engine/admin/volumes/volumes/) into the countainer, and `dotnet test` is run from the `tests` directory (`-w` sets the working directory).
+In this example, the tests (and any other required code) are [volume mounted](https://docs.docker.com/engine/admin/volumes/volumes/) into the container, and `dotnet test` is run from the `tests` directory (`-w` sets the working directory).
 Test results can be read from the console or from logs, which can be written to disk with the `--logger:trx` flag.

 When the `--logger:trx` flag is used, you should find a `.trx` file in the TestResults folder.
 You can open this file in Visual Studio to see the results of the test run, as you can see in the following image.
-You can open in Visual Studio (File -> Open -> File) or double-click on the TRX file (if you have Visual Studio installed).
-There are other TRX file viewers available as well that you can search for.
+You can open it in Visual Studio (File -> Open -> File) or double-click on the TRX file (if you have Visual Studio installed).
+There are other TRX file viewers available as well, which you can search for.

 ![Visual Studio Test Results](https://user-images.githubusercontent.com/2608468/35361940-2f5ab914-0118-11e8-9c40-4f252f4568f0.png)

-The following instructions demonstrate this scenario in various configurations, with logging enabled.
+The following instructions demonstrate this scenario in various configurations with logging enabled.

 ### Linux or macOS